TERMS AND CONDITIONS OF SALE OF WEBSITES AND OTHER DIGITAL SERVICES

 Installation on the Internet is limited to the uploading of all necessary files to the Host, and testing of functionality.
 No registration of the Website with Search Engines will be undertaken unless otherwise agreed with the Client.

 Under no circumstances will Sublime Media Ltd be responsible or liable for financial or other loss or damage caused by the failure or use or misuse of its software.
 The Client should ensure that data on their site is regularly backed up and that a contingency plan is in place to minimize possible losses as a result of software failure.
+Sublime Media Ltd provide control panel access to the client’s digital assets which enables the client to download a backup of their data at any time.
+Sublime Media Ltd’ hosting servers are backup up daily locally and offsite in a secure cloud environment for up to a period of 21 days.

 Status and Duration of Offers

 Proposals and offers are valid for a period of one month from the date issued.
 Sublime Media Ltd is not bound to honour offers that have expired.
-Offers are not legally binding until an acceptable timetable for the work has been agreed by both parties.
-This timetable must be agreed within the month that the offer is valid.
+Offers are not legally binding until an acceptable timetable for the work has been agreed upon by both parties.
+This timetable must be agreed upon within the month that the offer is valid.
 If an acceptable timetable has not been approved by both parties within one month of the offer being made, the offer is deemed to have expired.

 Search Engine Listings